 Egypt and Cyprus are other countries associated with the Middle East.

-According to my view, Istanbul is a modern city culturally belonging more to Europe and Central Asia.
-Yet, Istanbul has some Middle Eastern cultural elements.
+Istanbul has some Middle Eastern cultural elements.
+In my view, Istanbul is a modern city culturally belonging more to Europe and Central Asia.

-Middle Eastern cultural elements are presented to tourists in Istanbul because Western tourists like to see the exotic side of Istanbul.
+Middle Eastern cultural elements are more visible to tourists in Istanbul because Western tourists like to see the exotic side of Istanbul.

 You will find exotic Middle Eastern nights and entertainment in Istanbul.
-I am emphasizing exotic because you won’t find many Turkish locals attending this kind of entertainment.
+I emphasize the word “exotic” because you won’t find many Turkish locals attending this kind of entertainment.

 Turkish people in Istanbul prefer Western-style entertainment in shopping malls, movie theaters, pubs, bars, and restaurants.

-Some Istanbul also districts may feel as if you are in an Arabic country, and even Turkish locals feel like tourists in these areas.
+Because refugees from Middle Eastern countries settled in some Istanbul districts, in some areas of Istanbul, you may feel like you are in an Arabic country, and even Turkish locals feel like tourists in these districts.